More than $2 Million in New Tax Revenue, or No New Revenue

 If the property was used for single family houses, it would generate around $300,000 a year in new taxes assuming about 12 two acre lots could be carved out of the property, and based on the $25,000 in property taxes generated by a large residence in Wilton.

-Of course, we cannot expect that the Town is going to necessarily use the $2+ million annual taxes generated by the SSND/Hines project for this purpose, but it does illustrate that this amount of new taxes will make a material improvement in the Town’s fiscal condition.
+Of course, we cannot expect that the Town is going to necessarily use the $2+ million annual taxes generated by the SSND/Hines project for the purposes described above, but it does illustrate that this amount of new taxes will make a material improvement in the Town’s fiscal condition.
 More than $2 million a year in new taxes, or no new taxes if the property doesn’t change.
 Wilton taxpayers should consider whether keeping out the SSND/Hines development out would be the best for Wilton’s fiscal health.

 The SSND has historically not paid property taxes because of the charitable use of the property, I have been told (in February 2026) that the Town intends to seek $850,000 in property taxes from the SSND on the basis that the non-profit use of the property has been abandoned.
 I have also been told by the SSND’s representatives that they intend to fight this because the property continues to be used by the SSND’s charitable foundation, even if it is no longer used as a retirement community or infirmary.
 At such time as the SSND actually does pay property taxes prior to re-development of the property, I will amend this page.